sprucelabsai/spruce-documentation/src/pages/getting-started/frameworks/android.md

----
-title: Transitioning from Android to Spruce
+# Transitioning from Android to Spruce
----

 Android development typically involves Java or Kotlin, while Spruce is a TypeScript-based platform.

 While Android focuses on front-end and does support directly implementing some backend type functionality, most times an Android app is communicating with a remote API to do it's work.
 Spruce, on the other hand, is a "full-stack platform" that allows for both beautiful UI's and robust back-ends.